shankaritchapurapu/helidon/examples/data-plane/README.md

 - `helidon-oci-identity`: write operations require a signed request via `@AuthorizationPermission`, and the endpoint injects `IdentityContext` directly into secured resource methods to access the authenticated principal
-- `helidon-oci-kiev`: robots are stored through Kiev, with the default example configuration using the `IN_MEMORY` backend so the service stays runnable without external infrastructure
+- `helidon-oci-kiev`: robots are stored through Kiev, with the example configuration using the `IN_MEMORY` backend so the service stays runnable without external infrastructure
 - `helidon-oci-audit`: mutating operations enrich the current audit payload when audit is